 - prolonged colds or flus

-- tumors or polyps in the nasal passages or sinuses
+- tumors or polyps in your nasal passages or sinuses

-- enlarged or infected adenoids, which are glands located in the roof of the mouth
+- enlarged or infected adenoids, which are glands located in the roof of your mouth

-Chronic sinusitis causes the sinuses to stay inflamed and infected for 12 weeks or longer.
+Chronic sinusitis causes your sinuses to stay inflamed and infected for 12 weeks or longer.
 The condition can develop as a result of:

 - viral infections